Five Ways to Encourage Career Pathing

 Mentoring empowers employees with identified skill gaps to gain the competencies necessary to move along their career paths quickly and efficiently.
 Employees can reach out to their mentors for guidance, support, and training, which improves engagement, productivity, and retention (by about 70 percent), thus saving organizations tens of thousands of dollars in training and recruiting costs.

 Encourage Bottom/Up Communication

 Employees who feel heard, feel valued and are more engaged at work.
-High levels of engagement make employees more productive (by up to 22 percent) and encourage them to continue working toward their career path goals.
+High levels of engagement make employees more productive (by up to 22 percent according to research) and encourage them to continue working toward their career path goals.
 Hold regular one-on-one meetings to check in with employees and find out what’s working for them, what isn’t, and how they feel they’re progressing in their careers.
 Review their career paths and encourage them to identify places where they need more help or would like to make adjustments.

 Align Path Options with Organizational Goals

 Well-defined career paths enable employees to visualize next moves while also enabling admins and management to uncover new talent and promote from within.
 For optimum success, align potential career paths with organization goals.
 Want IT personnel who know sales or accounting managers with customer service experience?
 Create potential paths that encourage employees to move through the company, and gather competencies, in specific ways that support these organizational goals.
 Not only does the novelty of new challenges challenge employees and maintain their interest in day-to-day operations, it also promotes a whole-picture vision by introducing employees to numerous departments.